rchikhi/2025-logan-practical/PartA.md

 ![image](https://github.com/user-attachments/assets/0567c726-37f1-41bb-ade7-64c59df6eddc)

-You may download using the AWS CLI by typing:
+You may download using the first link by typing:

     wget https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR2584403/SRR2584403
     mv SRR2584403 SRR2584403.sra

+(Challenge: see if you can download any of the other links instead?)

-Then, what you have is a SRA file that needs to be converted to FASTQ.
+Then once you have downloaded one of the links, what you have is a file in the SRA (or SRAlite) format that needs to be converted to FASTQ.
 To do that, install the SRA toolkit https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit and type:

     fasterq-dump SRR2584403.sra